A source of fun and useful knowledge

 For those with no experience in statistics ...

-The Statistical Yearbook contains hundreds of thousands of figures, and because figures themselves does not reveal everything we have written more than 130 pages of text and spiced them with almost 200 graphs.
+The Statistical Yearbook contains hundreds of thousands of figures, and because figures themselves does not reveal everything we have written more than 150 pages of text and spiced them with more than 200 graphs.

 ... and for the experienced user